 Kristen Milner, Project Manager

 Principal of Lumity Coaching and Professional Services, Kristen provides project and technology support for Heartland’s initiatives.
-She is also a technology specialist for Minneapolis Public Schools.

 BOARD OF DIRECTORS

 Sara M. Evans, Chair, is an award-winning historian, professor emerita, and long-time civil rights activist.